greencloudcomputing/docs/docs/guide/cli/running locally.md

 :::

-During the creation of Green Cloud we realised that the software developer would need a method by which they could test their software locally first before publishing it into the Green Cloud.
+During the creation of GreenCloud we realised that the software developer would need a method by which they could test their software locally first before publishing it into the GreenCloud.

 To do this we make use of Docker and a special command in the CLI.